 This training offers in-depth learning and activities to broaden a volunteer’s understanding of who refugees are and how they get to the U.S., as well as what help they receive when they arrive.
 Learn about different cultures, how to navigate cross-cultural communication and friendship, and how to get involved with Exodus.
 This training, which prepares volunteers to engage with refugees, is a prerequisite for New Neighbor volunteers but is open to everyone.
 Register here for an upcoming live training event, or contact us to schedule a training event for your group.

-Refugee Journey Simulations
+Refugee Journey Simulation

 Target Audience: Middle and High School, College, Adults